cmateu/PyMGC3/README.rst

 Attribution
 -----------

-Cecilia Mateu - cmateu at astrosen.unam.mx
+Cecilia Mateu - cmateu at cida.gob.ve

 If you have used this code in your research, please let me know and consider acknowledging this package.